pranigopu/pranigopu/README.md

 <h1 id="background">:mag: BACKGROUND</h1>

 I have a strong background in computer science, especially due to my extensive programming projects (mostly in Python, Java and C) in a variety of domains (both personal and academic; see: https://github.com/stars/pranigopu/lists/projects).
 I also have a strong background in statistics and mathematics.
 I enjoy both mathematics and computer science, and putting them together has been a long-standing interest of mine.

-Furthermore, due to my last two major projects, I have substantial experience in designing, implementing (from scratch), training and tinkering with deep learning models (mostly working with Keras and Tensorflow).
+Due to my last two major projects, I have substantial experience in designing, implementing (from scratch), training and tinkering with deep learning models (mostly working with Keras and Tensorflow).
 My work with machine learning models has produced well-motivated solutions (which have been well documented in my GitHub) for relatively unique and interesting applications, such as neural style transfer between an ambience and a music piece, or a musical key and tempo classification model.

 <h1 id="highlighted-projects">:hammer: HIGHLIGHTED PROJECTS</h1>